 This disclosure process, however, is not without its potential pitfalls.
 For instance, if a prospective employee knowingly provides false or misleading information about their medical history, they may be deprived of the right to seek workers’ compensation if their undisclosed injury is exacerbated due to the employment.

-Mandatory disclosure of pre-existing injuries when a prospective employer requests is a legal requirement in Queensland, Australia.
+Mandatory disclosure of pre-existing injuries when a prospective employer requests is a legal requirement in Queensland.
 Prospective workers need to disclose any pre-existing injuries or medical conditions during the employment period upon request from a potential employer.

 Risks of Non-Disclosure